 More importantly, any number of fingers pairs could be molded on the same part using the simplest possible injection molding tool with no additional assembly or parts needed, leading to an inexpensive and repeatable solution to an incredibly challenging problem.

-The two finger solution could also be alternated in direction to keep holes close enough to meet our requirements.
+The two finger solution could also be alternated in direction to keep holes close enough to meet our requirements, and could be used for two different sizes of holes without another design process.

 Previous